Turbulence, Coherence and Collapse: Three Phases for Core Evolution: Discussion

-Overall, the cores appear to transition smoothly between phases, and there is no discontinuous change in physical properties.
-As discussed above, the appearance and growth of the coherent region appears to be gradual, and that a core likely remains not bound by self-gravity in the early stages of Phase II.
-On the other hand, the transition between Phase II and Phase III seems to correspond to the disappearance of the coherent region within the core.
-However, we note that there is a certain degree of overlap and that some of the Phase III cores, including a number of the star-forming cores (with YSOs inside), still have coherent regions within them (Fig.\ \ref{fig:PCA}).
-An observational example is the star-forming coherent core in the B5 region in Perseus, identified by \citet{Pineda_2010}.
-This coherent core is associated with a known YSO and contains at least three other starless substructures \citep{Pineda_2015}. \citet{Pineda_2010} observed an increase in velocity dispersion due to gravitational infall near the YSO in B5, which is also exhibited in some of the star-forming Phase III cores (Fig.\ \ref{fig:profiles_dispersion}).
+Overall, cores appear to transition smoothly between phases as evinced by the significant amount of time cores often spend in one prototype and one phase before moving to another (e.g., Fig~\ref{fig:tsne_timescale}) and the concentration of tracks in limited parts of the parameter space (e.g., Fig~\ref{fig:evolution_clusters}).
+As discussed above, the appearance and growth of coherent regions appears to be gradual, and a core remains not bound by self-gravity in parts of Phase II.
+On the other hand, the transition between Phase II and Phase III or Phase I and Phase III corresponds to a shrinking or complete disappearance of the central coherent region (Fig.~\ref{fig:tSNE_var_projections}).
+However, we note that there is a certain degree of overlap and that some of the Phase III cores still contain coherent regions (Fig.~\ref{fig:tSNE_var_projections} and Fig.\ \ref{fig:compdata}).
+An observational example is the star-forming coherent core in the B5 region in Perseus identified by \citet{Pineda_2010}.
+This coherent core is associated with a known protostar and contains at least three other starless substructures \citep{Pineda_2015}. \citet{Pineda_2010} observed an increase in velocity dispersion near the protostar in B5, which is also exhibited in some of the star-forming Phase III cores (Fig.\ \ref{fig:clusterprops}).
+This elevated dispersion could either be due to gravitational infall or the protostellar outflow.
+One of the starless substructures, B5-Condensation1, also exhibits a larger central line width at higher resolution, which is likely due to infall \citep{Schmiedeke_2021}.

-Another criterion often used to distinguish between conventionally known starless and prestellar cores is gravitational boundedness.
-As shown in Fig.\ \ref{fig:virial_track}a, there is no sharp transition between gravitationally bound and unbound cores.
-There are Phase II cores that are gravitationally bound according to the virial analysis, and there are a few Phase III cores that are not gravitationally bound.
-Both the disappearance of the coherent region and the emergence of gravitational boundedness are related to the onset of gravitational infall in our evolutionary picture.
-In this dynamic picture, one should not rely on the conventional virial analysis to predict whether a core will eventually form stars or not.
+Gravitational boundedness is often used to distinguish between conventionally identified {\it starless cores,} i.e., those with no protostar which are considered unlikely to form stars, and prestellar cores, which likewise contain no protostar but are expected to become star-forming.
+As shown in Fig.\ \ref{fig:tSNE_var_projections}f, there is no sharp boundary between gravitationally bound and unbound cores.
+There are Phase II cores that are gravitationally bound according to the virial analysis, and there are Phase III cores that are not gravitationally bound.
+Both the disappearance of the coherent region and the emergence of gravitational boundedness are related to the onset of gravitational infall in our evolutionary picture. {\it In this dynamic picture, one should not rely on a conventional virial analysis to predict whether a core will eventually form stars or not.}

-\subsection{Comparison with Low-Mass Star and Core Formation Models}
+\subsection{Comparison with Low-mass Star and Core Formation Models}